 Mapping status: The status of the mapping.
 If there is something wrong with the mapping, it will be indicated here.

-To define a mapping between a ReqIF attribute type and a SystemWeaver attribute type, press the button in the SW SID column.
-This will open up the Select attribute type dialogue.
-The dialogue is filtered to only show appropriate SystemWeaver attribute types to map to for the current ReqIF data type.
+To define a mapping between a ReqIF attribute type and a SystemWeaver attribute type, click the button in the SW SID column.
+This will open up the Select attribute type dialog.
+The dialog will present only appropriate SystemWeaver attribute types to map to for the current ReqIF data type.
 To remove an existing mapping, click the Clear button on the corresponding row.

 Attribute types in ReqIF can be mapped to SystemWeaver attribute types according to the following rules: